-Mama June Likes To Walk Around Naked, How Jennifer & Sugar Bear Met, & More From ‘The Confrontation’
+Mama June Likes To Walk Around Naked, How Jennifer And Sugar Bear Met, And More From ‘The Confrontation’

 Jennifer and Sugar Bear met at a Walmart

 According to Jennifer, who met Sugar Bear when he was still with Mama June, their first encounter was at a Walmart, where they were both in line and got to talking and exchanging numbers.
 She said she didn’t know that he was a reality TV personality until her daughter told her.

 “My daughter got on Facebook, she typed in ‘Honey Boo Boo’s dad,” she said.

 Jennifer insisted that though she and Sugar Bear started communicating before he and Mama June called it quits, there was no cheating involved.